 Preventing and Ending Homelessness

-Baltimore County Department of Housing and Community Development invites organizations serving persons at risk of being homeless or those who are unsheltered to an Overview Meeting on Thursday, August 29 at 10 a.m. for the Federal Fiscal Year 2024 Annual Notice of Funding Opportunity.
+Baltimore County Department of Housing and Community Development invites organizations serving persons at risk of being homeless or those who are unsheltered to participate in the Federal Fiscal Year 2024 Annual Notice of Funding Opportunity.
 See the Continuum of Care webpage for meeting information.

 Two Baltimore County agencies, the Department of Housing and Community Development (DHCD) and the Department of Social Services (DSS), have the primary responsibility for providing services to the homeless, or those who are at risk of becoming homeless.
 DHCD employs a Homeless Services Administrator, a Homeless Shelter Coordinator, as well as a manager of the Homeless Management Information System (HMIS).